ItalyStrap/theme-json-generator/README.md

 );
 ```

-As you can see the `Preset::class` accept an array with the preset configuration following the json schema for color,
+As you can see the `PresetCollection::class` accept an array with the preset configuration following the json schema
+for color,
 and then you can also provide a `category` name and `key` value, the `category` name is used to define that the config is
 for color, the key is optional and is used to know what is the key of the value, in this case the key and category are
 the same so you can omit it (you will need it when you will set fontSize).